tpf/tprf-hugo-site/content/artistic-notes-20.md

 ---
-title: "Artistic Notes 2.0 - The Perl and Raku Foundation"
+title: "Artistic Notes 2.0"
 url:   "/artistic-notes-20.html"
 ---
-Artistic Notes 2.0(The heart of the Artistic license is the idea that artists, people who create things, should be able to have ongoing artistic involvement in their work.
+(The heart of the Artistic license is the idea that artists, people who create things, should be able to have ongoing artistic involvement in their work.
 The goal of the Artistic 2.0 revision is to make the terms of the original